 But it depends on the sales target as if the sales are low than you have expected than you might result in losses.
 Another thing is that if the Chinese company tries to sell its furniture in China but also on international markets, such as France, the success of the company depends highly on customers’ behaviors and perceptions, as French people will believe that the Chinese products are of poor quality if the prices are set lower than their expectations.

-Cost plus pricing strategy takes the cost of manufacturing a product, or providing a service into consideration.
+This pricing strategy takes the cost of manufacturing a product, or providing a service into consideration.
 A profit markup is added on top of the cost and the customer is given the final price which is cost + profit.
-There are several reasons that we think Cost plus pricing is the best pricing strategy today.
+There are several reasons that we think Cost-plus pricing is the best pricing strategy today.

 Competition is very smart and it can imitate the same features that you are offering.
 However, adding features comes at a price.
 When your competition is adding same features as yours, the competition price will likely increase.
 When it comes down to price war, your pricing will be better.
-Thus, you are one up on the competition due to the cost plus pricing strategy.
+Thus, you are one up on the competition due to the cost-plus strategy.

 Many people prefer budget buying.
 Imagine situations such as an economic downturn, or in general negative feelings in the market.
 In such times, people prefer budget buying.
 Similarly, customers of the SEC B and SEC C segment will always prefer budget buying.
 All these customers can easily purchase your products thereby giving you more segments to tap.

-The challenge for cost plus pricing is to keep the cost down.
+The challenge is to keep the cost down.
 Without keeping the cost down, the pricing strategy fails.
 This is because if your cost is already high, and plus you are adding profit on it, than your price becomes very high for the market.
 And you probably lose market share.

-Thus Cost plus pricing can become the best pricing strategy for your product or your service provided that you maintain and prune the costing such that it is below the industry standard.
+Thus this pricing can become the best pricing strategy for your product or your service provided that you maintain and prune the costing such that it is below the industry standard.